enrybds/SQL-Database-Creation/README.md

 ## Objectives

-1.Create a relational database schema that contain information about students, teachers, exams and subjects.
+1. Create a relational database schema that contain information about students, teachers, exams and subjects.

   The relationship is as follows:
   - A student can have one or more subjects